ersiver/FilmFlop/README.md

   - Moshi to handle the deserialization of the returned JSON to Kotlin data objects.
   - Timber for logs.

-### Testing:
+### Architecture:
+  - MVVM Architecture
+  - Repository pattern

+## Testing
-####  Device Tests
+###  Device Tests:
   - <b>Database Testing</b> - The project creates an in memory database for each database test but still runs them on the device.
-#### Local Unit Tests
+### Local Unit Tests:
   - <b>ViewModel Tests</b> - ViewModels are tested using local unit tests with mock Repository implementations.
   - <b>Webservice Tests</b> - The project uses MockWebServer project to test REST api interactions.

-### Architecture:
-  - MVVM Architecture
-  - Repository pattern

 ## Design
 + FilmFLop is built with Material Components for Android.